redwoodjs/redwood/docs/docs/data-migrations.md

 ---
-title: Data Migrations
-description: Track changes to your database structure and content
+description: Track changes to database content
-slug: data-migrations
 ---

 # Data Migrations

 > Data Migrations are available as of RedwoodJS v0.15